 The Best Food Markets Around The World

-One thing I love to do when I travel is visiting food markets.
-I always make a point to visit them.
-I love to watch the locals and tourists as well as peruse what’s is being sold and eaten all over the world.
-While I haven’t travelled all over the world (yet) nor have I been able to go to every food market, I have compiled this list of some of my favourites that I have visited.
+One thing I always make a point to do when I travel is to visit food markets.
+I love people watching in the markets as well as perusing what is being sold and eaten in that city.
+While I haven’t travelled all over the world (yet) nor have I been able to go to every food market, I have compiled this list of some of my favourites that I have visited

 Granville Island Market – Vancouver, Canada

 I’ll start with Granville Island Market in my hometown of Vancouver.
 Granville Island is peninsula located on False Creek across downtown Vancouver.
 It was once an industrial area but now is home to a public food market, theatre, restaurants, an art school, a brewery, a distillery, artisans making everything from BC made sake or handmade brooms, retail shops, and more.